-Prof. Mittal will first try to help you resolve your concern.
-If he is unable to resolved it, Mr. Bernard will assist, as will Assistant Dean Kavanagh if we cannot resolve your concern within the department.
+The Director of Graduate Studies will first try to help you resolve your concern.
+If he is unable to resolve it, the Academic Program Manager will assist, as will the Assistant Dean if we cannot resolve your concern within the department.